 The Census Bureau has a range for four classifications of how well people speak English.
 The classifications are: 'very well,' 'well,' 'not well,' and 'not at all.'
 For our planning purposes, we are considering people that speak English less than 'very well' as Limited English Proficient persons.

-As seen in Table #1, the Census 2012 Data for the City of Hastings shows a small number of the population that speak English less than 'very well.'
+As seen in Table #1, the 2022 American Community Survey 1-Year Data for the City of Hastings shows that approximately none of the population speaks English less than 'very well.'

 TABLE #1